geosefuy/CSARCH2-Simulation-Project/README.md

 3. Clicking the Export to Text File button allows users to download the output from their respective inputs to their remote computer.

 #### Example Output

+*This output is based from #6 of the Cache Problem Set*
 | Cache Block # |     Score     |     Data      |
 | :-----------: | :-----------: | :-----------: |
 |       0       |      469      |       7       |